 A good ignition key switch will measure resistance near 0 ohms.
 A bad ignition key switch will measure infinite resistance and will need to be replaced.

-A safety switch can be defective and cause your Craftsman to fail to turn over.
+A safety switch can be defective and cause the engine to fail to crank and turn over.
 Test your switch using a multimeter.
-You can also temporarily bypass the safety switch to identify a bad switch, but only do this for troubleshooting purposes.
+You can also temporarily bypass the safety switch to identify a bad switch but only do this for troubleshooting purposes.

 Never operate a mower without the safety switch.
 Never run a mower when a safety switch is bypassed.
 A safety switch can save you from serious injury and you never know when you’re going to need it.